wristband-dev/user-export/README.md

 To export users to a CSV file, execute the `run.py` script.
 This will generate a CSV file in your project directory containing the tenant user information.

-### Option 1

-    - execute the run.py
+### Option 1: Execute the run.py

-    - once executed you will be prompted with paramters to enter
+- Once executed, you will be prompted with parameters to enter:

 ```bash
 python3 run.py
 ```

-### Option 2
-    - execute the run.py with values passed in
+### Option 2: Execute the run.py with values passed in

 ```bash
 python3 run.py \